b-yond-infinite-network/amaze-us/microservice/challenge-4/README.md

 + Modelling Cats on Scala, Sensor moods on Akka and publish to Kafka,
 + Schedulle to obtain moods every 27s and publish to Kafka,
 + Use Spark streaming to consume all mood messages from Kafka,
++ Implement a UADF to compute median,
 + To facilite the execution of the solution, we use docker-compose container that includes: JDK, Zookeeper and Kafka, defined on *docker-compose.yml*
-+ Application settings was configured on *resources/application.conf*
++ Application settings was configured on *resources/application.conf*, for example: kafka configuration, batch duration, interval time to scan cats, num of cats to sense.

 ## Execute the solution